typeworld/typeworld/Lib/typeworld/api/README.md

 ### name

 A name of this response and its contents.
 This is needed to manage subscriptions in the UI.
-For instance "Free Fonts" for all free and non-restricted fonts, or "Commercial Fonts" for all those fonts that the use has commercially licensed, so their access is restricted.
+For instance 'Free Fonts' for all free and non-restricted fonts, or 'Commercial Fonts' for all those fonts that the use has commercially licensed, so their access is restricted.
 In case of a free font website that offers individual subscriptions for each typeface, this decription could be the name of the typeface.

 __Required:__ False<br />
 __Type:__ [MultiLanguageText](#user-content-class-multilanguagetext)<br />